Stay Compliant

 After completing the section, the employee must sign and date the form.
 If the employee is a minor or disabled and needs assistance from another person to fill out the form, that person must include their name and address, and sign the form.

-Part II: Employee Documentation Review (employer)
+Part II: Employee Documentation Review (Employer)

 The second part of the I-9 form is where you come in.
 Within three days of the first day of employment, review the documents the employee provided to verify eligibility.
 You are not required to create copies of the presented documents, but it’s a good idea to do so.
 If you do create copies, you must do so for ALL employees.